corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/performance-results.md

 The x-axis represents the number of flows completing per second which equates to Transactions Per Second (TPS).
-As you can see, Corda Enterprise 4 offers a substantial increase in Transactions Per Second (TPS) over the prior release on the same hardware.
+As you can see, Corda: Enterprise Edition  4 offers a substantial increase in Transactions Per Second (TPS) over the prior release on the same hardware.

 Figure 2 shows how the relative performance of making multiple payments from one node to another via the notary in a single transaction varies with the number of those payments combined together.
 This can be useful to understand how scalability varies with transaction size and how batching might